 We took our time choosing a venue and date – a few of our friends were already getting married in the coming years, so we looked to 2019.
 We visited a few venues more local to us around the Cardiff area, and although most were gorgeous, none stood out as somewhere special to us.
 It was my mum who suggested The Manor House to us after having gone for a walk around the grounds one day; we made an appointment to meet Gemma, and from the arrival through the quaint and beautiful village of Castle Combe, to approaching the venue over the little bridge, under the archway of tree branches, we were blown away!

 One look around and we were sold – I completely fell in love with The Manor House and could envisage everything playing out there as I had always imagined it.
 Luckily, the weekend of the May Bank Holiday 2019 was available, so that was it – we started planning our perfect wedding day with Gemma.

-Why did you choose The Manor House and how did we deliver you dream day?
+Why did you choose The Manor House?

 It goes without saying that The Manor House is a gorgeous venue, set in the most beautiful grounds in such a lovely, quaint little village – so many of our guests commented on the arrival to the grounds and how magical it felt before the day had even started!